By Steven Michael Krystal | Featured Contributor

 By Birdie Fudge | Featured Contributor

 Not too long ago, I went on medication for the first time for my major depressive disorder and generalized anxiety.
 I wrote poems every day, starting from the first day I took the pill.
-I used my poetry to track my mood, and the timeline of the medicine taking effect.
-When I look at the poetry written during the beginning of that journey and compare it to now, it’s like two different people are speaking.
+I used my poetry to track my mood and the timeline of the medicine taking effect.
+When I look at the poetry written during the beginning of that journey and compare it to now, it’s as if two different people are speaking.
 This poem is how I feel now.
 My other poem, “Happy Pill,” reflects how I felt in the beginning of my journey.

 Continue reading “I Am Grateful”